-Each approved project must comply with the Conditions of Approval.
-These are the conditions outlined in the Australian Code for the Care and Use of Animals for Scientific Purposes, which must be adhered to, in order to ensure continued approval for projects involving animal research.
+These Standard Conditions are the conditions outlined in the Australian Code for the Care and Use of Animals for Scientific Purposes, which must be adhered to, in order to ensure continued approval for projects involving animal research.

-The Australian Code for the Care and Use of Animals for Scientific Purposes requires Animal Ethics Committees (AEC) to monitor research projects for which they have given ethical approval in order to ensure that they confirm to the protocol approved.
+The Australian Code for the Care and Use of Animals for Scientific Purposes requires Animal Ethics Committees to monitor research projects for which they have given ethical approval in order to ensure that they confirm to the protocol approved.

 The principal reason for monitoring research projects in accordance with the Code is to ensure that the activity is not jeopardising the wellbeing of animals.

-Any proposed variations or modifications researchers might wish to make to an approved project must be submitted to the AEC for consideration and approval
+Any proposed variations or modifications applicants might wish to make to an approved project must be submitted to the AEC for consideration and approval

 Failure to complete and return an annual report by the due date